imbrikis/seeessess/README.md

 ### Page 22: Window Desktop-like Tiles

 - Create the functionality of operating system files where you can click on a file window to bring it into focus

+What I learned:

+- I developed an algorithm to handle the reordering of the z-indexes for the windows 😁

+Further:

+- Make the windows draggable